VOLUNTEER IN MEXICO

 When you volunteer in Mexico, you’ll have the chance to be part of programs that combine childhood education and community development.
 Volunteers that get involved in these programs can contribute towards making a positive impact on the well-being of local children, and assist the community in planning and implementing community development strategies.

-When you volunteer with children in Mexico, you’ll assist local staff in running the day-to-day activities of the Mexican branch of the Save the Children charity organisation.
+When you volunteer with children in Mexico, you’ll assist local staff in running the day-to-day activities of a local community non-profit organisation.
 You may find yourself facilitating classes, teaching English language lessons, or assisting children to complete their homework.
 Other activities focus on getting children engaged in local and global environmental issues.

 This program runs from April to December.
 Tasks may vary from time to time, according to the needs of the organisation, but each task offers the opportunity to contribute towards childhood education and community development in Mexico.